torin-stephen/you/README.md

 Support:
 --------
-For any issues or suggestions, please contact:
+For any issues or suggestions, please contact
-- Email: support@yousoft.com
-- Website: www.yousoft.com

 Thank you for using YOU Viewer!